TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
+ 	<li>Note that these questions will help you complete your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
+&nbsp;
-<h3>Learning Activity 5.5 - Reflect</h3>
+<h4>Learning Activity 5.5 - Reflect</h4>
 In your reflective learning journal respond to the following questions:
 <ul>
  	<li>As a consumer of research reports what were the most important aspects you need to consider in the methods and results section of  of a high-quality research report?</li>
  	<li>Are there any elements of this section that you still have questions about or finding confusing?</li>
  	<li>How can you apply this knowledge to your work context or current experience?</li>
- 	<li>Note that these questions make up Part 4 of your Blog assignment for this unit.
+ 	<li>Note that these questions will help you complete your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
 <h3></h3>
 <h5>Additional Resources</h5>